benhoyt/benhoyt.github.com/writings/python-api-design.md

            or a list of such tuples
     """

-...
+# example usage:
 fishnchips.order(chips=1, fish=[(1, 'crumbed'), (1, 'battered')])
 ```

 It's kind of a complicated signature, but this sort of thing is fairly common in Python, and it makes the easy thing easy, but the hard thing doable.
 All of these changes are backwards-compatible, which is great for existing users.

-This is a bit opinionated, but I think you should only ship a new major version when you're completely changing the structure of the API.

-**Takeaway: Be kind to your users; only break backwards compatibility if you're overhauling your API.**
+**Takeaway: Keyword arguments and dynamic typing are great for backwards compatibility.**

 ## Type annotations

 I'll state up-front that I have mixed feelings about type annotations in Python.
-On the negative side:
+I'll start with the negatives:

 * They were bolted on late in the game: the first [Type Hints PEP](https://peps.python.org/pep-0484/) came 23 years after Python was created
 * They make for unwieldy signatures for dynamically-typed arguments (which are common in Python)